-- Needs to be used for a minimum 5 years in a LEZ/AQMA area in Scotland - Data to be supplied quarterly of daily on-board telematics through an online portal, daily mileage, GPS tracking, daily AdBlue usage and fuel usage. - Retrofitted equipment needs to be maintained and kept in good working order - AdBlue tanks need to be regularly refilled where needed by the equipment so the tanks do not run out of AdBlue.
+- Needs to be used for a minimum 5 years in a LEZ/AQMA area in Scotland - Data to be supplied quarterly of daily on-board telematics through an online portal, daily mileage, GPS tracking, daily AdBlue usage and fuel usage. - Retrofitted equipment needs to be maintained and kept in good working order - Any failures of equipment should be swiftly identified and returned to working order - AdBlue tanks need to be regularly refilled where needed by the equipment so the tanks do not run out of AdBlue.